-For the safe operation of any ac induction motor, a certain amount of information is necessary.
+For the safe operation of any ac motor, a certain amount of information is necessary.
 The National Electric Code requires specific information be included on a motor nameplate.
-This information includes the manufacturer, rated voltage, full-load amperes, frequency, phase, rpm, temperature rise or insulation class and ambient temperature, duty rating, rated horsepower, and locked-rotor design letter.
+This information includes the manufacturer, rated voltage, full-load current, frequency, phase, rpm, temperature rise or insulation class and ambient temperature, duty rating, rated horsepower, and locked-rotor design letter.
 Additional information typically includes service factor, enclosure type, connection diagrams, frame size, and other information specific to the motor.

-As we are all aware, not all motor nameplates carry this "required" information.
+However, nameplates do not display all the information needed to set a digital motor protection relay.
 Commissioning a motor without this data is not a "by the numbers" protection setting scenario.
-Even without most of the data, the following procedure can provide adequate protection for most induction motors.
+Even without a complete set of data, which is only available from the motor specifications, the following procedure can provide adequate protection for most ac motors.
+Mark Zeller Member, IEEE Schweitzer Engineering Laboratories, Inc. 2350 NE Hopkins Court Pullman, WA 99163, USA markze@selinc.com

 Two assumptions are included in the basic premise of this paper.
 First, the authors are assuming that the motor is sized properly for the specific application.
-Second, the starter and cable(s) must also be capable of carrying the needed current and safely interrupting this current and stopping the motor.
+Second, they assume the starter and cable(s) are sized to carry the needed current as well as safely start the motor without excessive voltage drop.